TABLE OF CONTENTS

 1 The burden of proof

 The Dutch law of procedure is based on the principle that ‘whoever asserts a fact must prove it’.
-In other words, the party relying on the facts or rights it alleges for legal purposes will bear the burden of proof of those facts or rights.
-However, on some occasions the burden of proof may lie differently under specific statutory rules or under principles of reasonableness and fairness.
+In other words, the party relying on the facts or rights it alleges for legal purposes will bear the burden of proving those facts or rights.
+However, the burden of proof may shift as a result of a specific legal rule or the principles of reasonableness and fairness.

 1.1 What are the rules concerning the burden of proof?

-The statutory rules on evidence in Articles 149-207 of the Code of Civil Procedure (Wetboek van Burgerlijke Rechtsvordering) apply in summons proceedings and in petition proceedings, unless the nature of the case is such as to preclude this.
-They are not mandatory in interlocutory proceedings, and in arbitration cases the ordinary rules of evidence do not automatically apply either.
+The statutory rules of evidence in the Code of Civil Procedure (Wetboek van Burgerlijke Rechtsvordering) apply in proceedings initiated by writ of summons and in proceedings initiated by application, unless the nature of the case is such as to preclude this.
+They are not mandatory in interlocutory proceedings and do not automatically apply in arbitration cases either.
 However, in arbitration cases the parties may agree to apply those rules.

 1.2 Are there rules which exempt certain facts from the burden of proof?
 In which cases?
 Is it possible to produce evidence in order to prove that a specific legal presumption is not valid?